nathro/AutoTransform/SCHEDULED_RUNS.md

       * **hour_of_day**: Which hour of the day, using the logic described for base_time, that the schema will be run.
 Defaults to 0.
       * **day_of_week**: Which day of the week, using the logic described for base_time, that the schema will be run.
 Defaults to 0.
 Only applies to weekly runs.
       * **Sharding**: A Sharded schema is run on a subset of it's input each time it is run.
 This subset is determined by the sharding settings and can be used to break large runs over a codebase in to smaller pieces.
 Optional to include.
-        * **num_shards**: The total number of shards to spread the input across.
         * **shard_filter**: A ShardFilter object that will be used to perform the actual sharding.
-It will get the num_shards and current_shard from the scheduler when constructed.
+It will get the valid_shard from the scheduler when constructed.

 ### **Invoking Scheduled Runs**